 Contact your Adobe Sign business owner to request access.
-Be sure to provide your name, supervisor and CSUN ID number to your business owner.
+Be sure to provide your name, employee ID, email address, extension, effective date and department name to your business owner.

 For business owners, view the instructions to initiate the Adobe Access Request form to learn how to initiate the request form.

 |Academic Affairs||Stephanie Nguyen|

 |Associated Students||Steven De Luca|

 |Human Resources||Brian Cummins|

 |Information Technology||Ranjit Philip|

 |Police Services||Michael Yu|

 |Student Housing||Carye Vogt|